 The Historic Sanctuary of Machu Picchu, embedded within a dramatic landscape at the meeting point between the Peruvian Andes and the Amazon Basin, is among the greatest artistic, architectural and land use achievements anywhere as well as the most significant tangible legacy of the Inca civilization.

-Recognized for outstanding cultural and natural values, the mixed World Heritage property covers 32,592 ha (80,536 acres) of mountain slopes, peaks and valleys surrounding its heart, the spectacular archaeological monument of "La Ciudadela" (the Citadel).
+Recognized for outstanding cultural and natural values, this mixed natural and cultural World Heritage property covers 32,592 ha (80,536 acres) of mountain slopes, peaks and valleys that surround its heart, the spectacular archaeological monument of "La Ciudadela" (the Citadel).

-Machu Picchu stands 2,430 m (7,972 ft) above sea-level, in the middle of a tropical mountain forest, in an extraordinarily beautiful setting.
-It was probably the most amazing urban creation of the Inca Empire at its height; its giant walls, terraces and ramps seem as if they have been cut naturally in the continuous rock escarpments.
-The natural setting, on the eastern slopes of the Andes, encompasses the upper Amazon basin with its rich diversity of flora and fauna.
+Machu Picchu's giant walls, terraces and ramps seem as if they have been cut naturally in the continuous rock escarpments.
+The natural setting, on the eastern slopes of the Andes Mountains, encompasses the upper Amazon basin with its rich diversity of flora and fauna.

 The approximately 200 structures making up this outstanding religious, ceremonial, astronomical and agricultural center are set on a steep ridge, crisscrossed by stone terraces.
 Following a rigorous plan the city is divided into a lower and upper part, separating the farming from residential areas, with a large square between the two.

 To this day, many of Machu Picchu’s mysteries remain unresolved, including the exact role it may have played in the Incas’ sophisticated understanding of astronomy and domestication of wild plant species.